How Are Blood Cancers Treated?

 Radiation therapy

 Radiation therapy uses high-energy radiation to kill cancer cells.
-It may be used as part of standard treatment in some blood cancers that cause masses (such as lymphoma), and for symptom management when cancer cells cause symptoms such as bone fractures.
-1,2
+It may be used as part of standard treatment in some blood cancers that can cause masses (such as lymphoma) and for symptom management when cancer cells cause symptoms such as bone pain.
+Radiation therapy may also be used before a stem cell transplant.1,2

 Stem cell transplant

 Stem cell transplants are sometimes used along with high doses of chemotherapy.
-The high dose of chemotherapy destroys the cancer cells but it also damages healthy blood cells.
+The high dose of chemotherapy destroys the cancer cells but it can also damage healthy blood cells.
 Stem cells are then given to restore bone marrow.1

 Stem cells are immature cells that can become new blood cells.
 They may be gathered from the person with cancer before chemotherapy.
 The cancer cells are filtered out, then the person is given high doses of chemotherapy to get rid of any remaining cancer cells.
 The person's own healthy stem cells are then given to restore their bone marrow.
 This is called an autologous transplant.1

 Stem cells may also be given by a donor.
 This is called an allogeneic transplant.
 During this process, the person with cancer is given chemotherapy and/or radiation to "condition" their bone marrow to accept the donor's stem cells.
-The donor's stem cells are then given to the person in the hopes that they will recognize and destroy the cancer cells.1
+The donor's stem cells are then given to the person to restore their bone marrow.1

 Surgery